Radio Frequency Scanners

 - Set a scanner to a specific frequency and listen to that channel.
 For example, say you want to listen to the transmissions between the control tower and airplanes at the local airport—you can do this by listening to the specific frequency used at the airport.
 Because a scanner can receive a huge range of frequencies, you can set it to receive nearly anything on the air.

-In order to use a scanner, you need to have good frequency tables so you know where the action is.
+In order to use a scanner, it's ideal to have good frequency tables so you know where the action is.
 For more information, check out the links below.